Audio: coming soon!

 “Finding the sovereigns would make you tonnish.
 Then everything you said and did would be acceptable to people of influence.”
 She spoke matter-of-factly, as though this were obvious.

 And maybe it should have been.
-These people of influence—of which his father was one, and of whom his family was constantly aware—were unimpressed by the carefully constructed appeals to logic on which Hugo prided himself.
+Certainly these people of influence—of which his father was one, and of whom his family was constantly aware—were unimpressed by the appeals to logic on which Hugo prided himself.
 By accounts of the increased productivity of fields when tenants were fit and healthy.
 By evidence of the opposite, too: tales of infection, of suppuration, of dirty wards, of lives that should have been saved.

-Accompany me to Strawfield: the words painted a lovely picture such as he had not seen for years.
-A wide sky, absent the caustic smell of chloride of lime and the heavy odor of ill bodies, often beyond help.
-People who listened to him simply because they thought him worth listening to.
+Accompany me to Strawfield: the words painted a lovely picture in his mind.
+Of a wide sky, absent smudges of coal smoke.
+A practice room without the caustic smell of chloride of lime.
+Villagers who listened to him simply because they thought him worth listening to.
 Not because they had to, because his father was a duke.
-Not dismissing him, either, as a younger son with wild ideas that trespassed against the upper class’s notions of suitability.
+And not dismissing him, either, as a younger son with wild unsuitable ideas.

-When influenza broke out among the dukedom’s tenants, Hugo’s own father, the Duke of Willingham, had called Hugo mad to quarantine ill tenants away from their healthy relatives.
+When influenza had broken out among the dukedom’s tenants the year before, Hugo’s own father, the Duke of Willingham, had called Hugo mad to quarantine ill tenants away from their healthy relatives.
 Everyone knew that influenza came from an imbalance of humors, said his father, so what use would a quarantine be?
-But when the spread of illness was halted and the outbreak ended almost as soon as it began, the duke granted that perhaps Hugo had been right.

 “Think of all the people you could help with your hospital,” Georgette coaxed.